-A guide on accessing Russian healthcare as a foreigner, explaining the Russian healthcare system and how to find a Russian pharmacy, doctor or hospital.
+A guide on accessing healthcare in Russia as a foreigner, explaining the Russian healthcare system and how to find a Russian pharmacy, doctor or hospital.

-Russian healthcare might seem similar on paper to the health system back home, with both state and private health insurance available for accessing healthcare in Russia.
+The Russian healthcare system might seem similar to other systems elsewhere in Europe, with both state and private health insurance available for accessing healthcare in Russia.
 In truth, though, understanding how the Russian healthcare system works and ensuring you have adequate health insurance coverage can be a confusing and time-consuming business for expats relocating to Moscow or elsewhere in Russia.

 This guide to Russian healthcare includes: